assmaZurba/simulation-of-disk-management/README.md

-# simulation-of-disk-mangment
+# simulation-of-disk-managment
 written by Assma zurba

 in general:
-A disk manging simulation.
+A disk managing simulation.

 the program contains a 3 class that called FsFile, FileDescriptor, fsDisk